shahanakattil/ai-in-a-day/03-knowledge-mining/3-semantic-query-and-return-semantic-answer.md

 ## Summary

-In this lab, you have worked on indexing and exploring data, extracting insights, and enabling advanced search capabilities across structured and unstructured content.
+In this lab, you worked on indexing and exploring data, extracting insights, and enabling advanced search capabilities across structured and unstructured content.

+### You have successfully completed the lab